SiddharthaHaldar/ruok-service-autochecker/scanners/github-cloned-repo/README.md

 5) Removes Cloned Repository

 ## Checks
 (The following are yet not included in the database, as they need to first be more throughly flushed out first.
-The checks that are included in the database can be found on the [docs site](https://phacdatahub.github.io/ruok-service-autochecker/scanners/))
+The checks that are included in the database can be found on the [docs site, scanners section](https://phacdatahub.github.io/ruok-service-autochecker/scanners/)).

 ### hasApiDirectory